REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Statistical model of the nuisance

-where $\text{p}_V$ is the joint distribution of the whole ASDI dataset, $\M E_n$ is the linear operator that extracts a $K\times L\times T$-pixel spatio-spectro-temporal patch centered at the $n$-th spatial location of the field-of-view (i.e., $\V v_n=\M E_n \data$ is a 4D-patch, we do not differentiate the $x$ and $y$ spatial dimensions to simplify the notations but rather use 2D spatial indices $n$).
-The set of spatial locations $\mathbb{K}$ is defined to prevent patch overlapping while tiling the whole field-of-view (i.e., $\text{Card}(\mathbb{K})\times K=N$ and juxtaposed square patches are used).
+where $\text{p}_V$ is the joint distribution of the whole ASDI dataset, $\M E_n$ is the linear operator that extracts a $K\times L_\text{eff} \times T$-pixel spatio-spectro-temporal patch centered at the $n$-th spatial location of the field of view (i.e., $\V v_n=\M E_n \data$ is a 4D-patch\footnote{Throughout the text, we do not differentiate the $x$ and $y$ spatial dimensions to simplify the notations but rather use 2D spatial indices $n$.}).
+The set of spatial locations $\mathbb{K}$ is defined to prevent patch overlapping while tiling the whole field of view (i.e., $\text{Card}(\mathbb{K})\times K=N$ and juxtaposed square patches are used).

 The model (\ref{eq:decomp_patches}) assumes a statistical independence between patches, which is a simplifying hypothesis that eases a data-driven learning of the distribution $\text{p}_V$.
 In the sequel, each distribution $\text{p}_{V_n}$ is modeled by a different multivariate Gaussian in order to capture the correlations between observations within a spatio-spectro-temporal patch.
 By adapting the parameters of these Gaussian distributions to the spatial location $n$, a non-stationary model is obtained, with the capability to capture the variations between areas close to the star (at the center of the image) and areas farther away.
-The statistical model of a patch is thus given by:
+The statistical model of a patch is thus given by its assumed distribution: